Technical Presenter FAQs

 How do I withdraw my presentation?

-- Send an email to email@example.com.
-Include the control ID number and the session to which it is assigned in the body of your email.
+Send an email to email@example.com.
+Include the event name, control ID number, and the session to which it is assigned in the body of your email.

-Presentation titles and author lists in the printed program and ARC come from the data in the ScholarOne Abstracts submission site so please ensure this data is accurately entered in the software.
+Presentation titles and author lists in the printed program and the online agenda come from the data in the ScholarOne Abstracts submission site so please ensure this data is accurately entered in the software.

 Who can make abstract submission data edits and how?

 The author who submitted the abstract is the only author with access to make edits.
 This access cannot be transferred to anyone else.
 The author with this access must log into ScholarOne via the “Manage Submissions” button on the event page, click the submission tab, and put the submission into open edit draft status.
 After completing the edits, he/she must resubmit at step 5.
-Putting the submission in open edit draft status does not change the acceptance status nor does it interfere with manuscript submission.
+Putting the submission in open edit draft status does not change the acceptance status of your submission.

 When can I make edits to the submission data?